treeman/jonashietala/drafts/my_first_netrunner_store_championship.markdown

 Then I get a second punitive on hand and I decide to advance the takeover, hoping to entice him to run it.
 But still he doesn't bite.
 Instead he manages to score an eganda from hand and now he can win by running the remote.
 He still has 3 cards on hand and I have 2 punitives...
 I decide to use them to slow him down and to remove his Crash Space.
 He spends the next turn drawing cards and I can ice up the remote some more, possibly replacing or start advancing the takeover.

 The game ends when he accesses a snare on his second click.
 He removes the tag on his third but now he's got two cards.
 For his fourth click he boldly proclaims "living on the edge!" and runs my HQ and scores another agenda.
-He's now 6-0 but he's down to two cards and I can punitive out for the win.
+He's now 6-0 but he's down to two cards and a player says "don't die to him".
+I promptly kill him the next turn with punitive.

 Super tense and fun game!
 Now I'm 8-2 and things are going fantastic, my corp deck has pulled through like a boss.